 When complete you can save the test result file and if required print off a certificate.

-In the UK, Health and Safety Executive guideline HSG53 recommends test results should be retained for a minimum of 5 years.
+In the UK, for breathing-air tests the Health and Safety Executive guideline HSG53 recommends test results should be retained for a minimum of 5 years.